 As per Menzies J at 220: “… what I regard as decisive in favour of its creating the relationship of landlord and tenant is that it gives the “licensee” the right of exclusive possession.”

-As per Windeyer J at 222: “What then is the fundamental right which a tenant has that distinguishes his position form that of a licensee?
+As per Windeyer J at 222: “What then is the fundamental right which a tenant has that distinguishes his position from that of a licensee?
 It is an interest in land as distinct from a personal permission to enter the land and use it for some stipulated purpose.”

-The other differences noted in Table 1 are, effectively, consequences that flow from the lack of a possessory interest for licensees; the flexibility of licences, or their better fit for short-term agreements is a symptom of the fact that a licensee is not given an interest in land, but only a right to use it.
+The other differences noted in Table 1 are, effectively, consequences that flow from the lack of a possessory interest for licensees; the flexibility of licences or their better fit for short-term agreements is a symptom of the fact that a licensee is not given an interest in land, but only a right to use it.